Ceracolors Cadmium Red Light

 Heat Setting

 Uncured paint has limited wet scrub resistance, especially in thick layers.
-This resistance increases when the paint is fused by heat.
-Heat can be applied by a heat gun, hair dryer or pastry torch.
+This resistance increases when the paint is fused with heat, which can be applied with a heat gun, hair dryer, or pastry torch.

 Impasto

-With Ceracolors you can apply thick passages of paint.
+With Ceracolors, you can apply thick passages of paint.
 However, like all paints that use water as a vehicle, you will experience some shrinkage during drying due to the evaporation of water.
-We recommend that thick impastos be built up by layering thinner applications of paint and then fusing each layers with heat.
-The addition of Ceracolors Impasto Medium helps to avoid excessive volume loss upon drying.
+We recommend building thick impastos by layering thinner paint applications and fusing each layer with heat.
+Adding Ceracolors Impasto Medium helps avoid excessive volume loss upon drying.

 Clean Up